Best Digital Nomad Cities in the Balkans for 2026: Costs, Visas & Coworking Spaces

 Skopje: The Deep Value Play

 North Macedonia’s capital draws in nomads who make decisions based on their budget.
-Skopje is one of the cheapest places in Europe for digital nomads to live.
+Skopje is one of the cheapest places in Europe and among the best countries for digital nomads to live.
 The average monthly cost of living there is around €600, not including rent.
 Apartments in the city center cost between €200 and €350.

-The downside is that North Macedonia doesn’t have a special visa for digital nomads, and there aren’t many coworking spaces.
+The downside is that North Macedonia doesn’t have a special digital nomad visa, and there aren’t many coworking spaces.
 Most Western passport holders can stay 90 days visa-free, making Skopje ideal for shorter stints or as part of a Balkan rotation strategy.

 Making the Move